-Correlations between demographic, clinical, and social/behavioral factors with the strength of response to endemic HCoVs were determined within the above-mentioned Tobit model.
-We also assessed the effect of the dichotomized strength of response to each endemic HCoV at the first visit on prespecified symptoms self-reported at the second visit, using logistic regression with separate analyses for each symptom/HCoV pair.
-For this and all subsequent analyses using responses to endemic HCoV antigens as exposure variables, responses were dichotomized as high versus low if above versus below the median across all samples included in the respective analysis.
+Correlations between demographic, clinical, and social/behavioural factors with the strength of response to endemic HCoVs were determined within the above-mentioned TOBIT model.
+We furthermore assessed the effect of the dichotomised strength of response to each endemic HCoV at the first visit on pre-specified symptoms self-reported at the second visit using a logistic regression, with separate analyses for each symptom / HCoV pair.
+For this and all subsequent analyses using responses to endemic HCoV antigens as exposure variables, responses were dichotomised as high versus low if above versus below the median across all samples included in the respective analysis.